altruios/namshubettulpa/public/namshubettulpa/chapters/seeds-of-a-new-world.md

 'LX::We need to pick one, quickly!'
 'J::Two preferably...'
 'L::We were close, I think any of these will do.'
-~The islands of thoughts and memories grew distant from each other~ ~The lux were unsure if they could span the distance~ ~Physical distance was not a factor - it was mental distance - each island of thought was unconnected to every other island of thought~
+~The islands of thoughts and memories grew distant from each other.
+The lux were unsure if they could span the distance.
+Physical distance was not a factor - it was mental distance - each island of thought was unconnected to every other island of thought.
-~The distance grew great enough that they were sure they could not find two islands close enough together~ "LX::We're going to have to split!"
+The distance grew great enough that they were sure they could not find two islands close enough together~ "LX::We're going to have to split!"
-~Jochek was already on it~
+~Jochek was already on it.
-~The ripping sensation continued down the core of their being~ *Their hearts separated and were immediately filled with Algera* ~Lenny finally recognized what that white light actually was, he had tasted Algera before~ *He, along with Jochek, were assaulted by several small infinities* *As they traveled instantaneously from the beginning to end of a much larger infinity* ~They did not know how much time this took~
+The ripping sensation continued down the core of their being~ *Their hearts separated and were immediately filled with Algera* ~Lenny finally recognized what that white light actually was, he had tasted Algera before~ *He, along with Jochek, were assaulted by several small infinities.
+As they traveled instantaneously from the beginning to end of a much larger infinity* ~They did not know how much time this took.
-~The Lux had not fully dissolved, and realizing something was wrong:~ *Their hearts drew together*
+The Lux had not fully dissolved, and realizing something was wrong:~ *Their hearts drew together*
 ~Reforming~
 "LX::What is happening?"